Rainandray-netizen/pong-2/README.md

-# Pong Game Starter
+# Pong 2: Dark Reunion

-A starter project for a basic pong game using SVGs.
+An epic pong game of good vs evil using SVGs.

 ## Setup